robharting/Flash-Chat-iOS/README.md

 >This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](Documentation/readme-end-banner.png)

+# Cocaopods

+content see the Podfile
+install: $ pod install

+remove dependencies: remove from Podfile and
+$ pod install